n-a-peter/MLZ-midterm/README.md

 - The script used to deploy the model online as a webservice is "predict.py"
 - The script used to predict new users is in "test.py"
 - The script used to manage the cloud deployment dependencies is in "Dockerfile"

+## How to make use of this repository (repo for short)
+To make use of this repository and run the codes to train the model and test predictions do the following in a terminal (preferably linux-like):
+- clone the repository: "git clone [repo url]"
+- change directory to the repo: "cd [repo name]"
+- Install uv : "pip install uv" or "sudo apt install uv"
+- Install the virtual environment: "uv sync --locked"
+- Run the train.py script: "uv run python train.py"
+- Run the predict.py script: "uv run predict.py"
+- Uncomment the url for FastAPI in test.py script and then in a new terminal: "uv run python test.py"
+- Kill the webservice then build the docker image: "docker build -t predict-loan-status ."
+- Run the docker image "docker run -it --rm -p 9696:9696 predict-loan-status"
+- In a new terminal run : "uv run python test.py"
+- SSH into an virtual machine in the cloud and repeat the steps above.
+- Then for elastic bean stalk run: uv run eb init –p docker –r [region] loan-serving-env
+- Then run: "uv run eb create loan-serving-env".
+- Modifie the url in test.py script to the cloud url you get after the previous step.
+- Then run: "uv run python test.py"
+- Finally terminate the instance: "uv run eb terminate loan-serving-env"
+- Type the name of the enviroment at the prompt request and wait until it shuts down.
+- Shut down the EC2 instance.

 ## Exploratory data analysys
 Exploratory data analysis was performed on the dataset.
 There are no missing values, however the column names contain some extra white spaces which had to be removed.
 Also the loan-status decision of 'Approved' or 'Rejected' were converted to integers '1' and '0' respectively.
 This loan-status variable is our target variable which we would like to predict.
 There was also a redundant loan_id column that was deleted from the dataset.